-When a level of care determination is conducted, the county board may not determine that referral or admission to a treatment foster care setting, residential treatment facility, or acute care hospital is not appropriate solely because services were not first provided to the child in a less restrictive setting and the child failed to make progress toward or meet treatment goals in the less restrictive setting.
-The level of care determination must be based on a diagnostic assessment that includes a functional assessment which evaluates family, school, and community living situations; and an assessment of the child's need for care out of the home using a validated tool which assesses a child's functional status and assigns an appropriate level of care.
-The validated tool must be approved by the commissioner of human services.
-If a diagnostic assessment including a functional assessment has been completed by a mental health professional within the past 180 days, a new diagnostic assessment need not be completed unless in the opinion of the current treating mental health professional the child's mental health status has changed markedly since the assessment was completed.
+Screening shall include both a diagnostic assessment and a functional assessment which evaluates family, school, and community living situations.
+If a diagnostic assessment or functional assessment has been completed by a mental health professional within 180 days, a new diagnostic or functional assessment need not be completed unless in the opinion of the current treating mental health professional the child's mental health status has changed markedly since the assessment was completed.
 The child's parent shall be notified if an assessment will not be completed and of the reasons.
 A copy of the notice shall be placed in the child's file.
-Recommendations developed as part of the level of care determination process shall include specific community services needed by the child and, if appropriate, the child's family, and shall indicate whether or not these services are available and accessible to the child and family.
+Recommendations developed as part of the screening process shall include specific community services needed by the child and, if appropriate, the child's family, and shall indicate whether or not these services are available and accessible to the child and family.

-During the level of care determination process, the child, child's family, or child's legal representative, as appropriate, must be informed of the child's eligibility for case management services and family community support services and that an individual family community support plan is being developed by the case manager, if assigned.
+During the screening process, the child, child's family, or child's legal representative, as appropriate, must be informed of the child's eligibility for case management services and family community support services and that an individual family community support plan is being developed by the case manager, if assigned.

-The level of care determination, and placement decision, and recommendations for mental health services must be documented in the child's record.
+The screening process, and placement decision, and recommendations for mental health services must be documented in the child's record.

 An alternate review process may be approved by the commissioner if the county board demonstrates that an alternate review process has been established by the county board and the times of review, persons responsible for the review, and review criteria are comparable to the standards in clauses (1) to (4).

 Subd.
 2. Qualifications.
-Level of care determination of children for treatment foster care, residential, and inpatient services must be conducted by a mental health professional.
-Where appropriate and available, culturally informed mental health consultants must participate in the level of care determination.
-Mental health professionals providing level of care determination for treatment foster care, inpatient, and residential services must not be financially affiliated with any acute care inpatient hospital, residential treatment facility, or regional treatment center.
+No later than July 1, 1991, screening of children for residential and inpatient services must be conducted by a mental health professional.
+Where appropriate and available, culturally informed mental health consultants must participate in the screening.
+Mental health professionals providing screening for inpatient and residential services must not be financially affiliated with any acute care inpatient hospital, residential treatment facility, or regional treatment center.
 The commissioner may waive this requirement for mental health professional participation after July 1, 1991, if the county documents that:

 Subd.
 3. Individual placement agreement.
 The county board shall enter into an individual placement agreement with a provider of residential treatment services to a child eligible for county-paid services under this section.
 The agreement must specify the payment rate and terms and conditions of county payment for the placement.